 Bile is secreted by the liver and aids in digestion.
-When animals (as well as humans) eat, they need the bile (along with other digestive elements secreted by the pancreas) to help break down foods, especially fats.
+When animals eat, they need the bile, along with other digestive elements secreted by the pancreas, to help break down foods, especially fats.
 The gallbladder, where the bile is stored, contracts to release bile into the small intestine as needed for digestion.
 From there, the bile acids do their work breaking down fats during the process of digestion.

-The bile acids are then absorbed by the intestine into the liver (portal) bloodstream and returned back to the liver.
+The bile acids are then absorbed by the intestine into the liver, then into the bloodstream and returned back to the liver.
 If the liver is functioning properly, the bile acids are removed from the bloodstream and returned to the gallbladder until they are needed again.
 This is called Enterohepatic Circulation and is the body's way of "recycling" the bile acids.

-Comparing the two blood levels (pre- and post-meal) allows the veterinarian to see how well the liver, bile ducts, and blood flow to the liver are functioning.
-Bile acids are removed from the liver (portal) blood by the liver cells (hepatocytes).
-If the liver cells are not functioning well, the bile acids remain in circulation and enter the body (systemic) blood supply where the elevated levels are measured by this test.
+Comparing the two blood levels, pre- and post-meal, allows the veterinarian to see how well the liver, bile ducts, and blood flow to the liver are functioning.
+Bile acids are removed from the liver blood by the liver cells.
+If the liver cells are not functioning well, the bile acids remain in circulation and enter the body blood supply where the elevated levels are measured by this test.

 If post-meal—or even in some cases, fasting—blood levels of bile acids are high, this means that the liver isn't doing its job of removing the bile acids from the blood as it should.
 The actual numbers that are considered "normal" vary with the laboratory used, so please discuss numerical lab findings with your vet.